KJR-FM: Top 40/CHR (1981–1991)

-Rhythmic (1991-2016)
+Rhythmic (1991–2016)

 In November 1991, KUBE gradually shifted to a rhythmic contemporary direction as "KUBE 93 Jams" (but still retained its normal movement on mainstream titles) and maintained strong ratings during this period.

 In March 1994, Cook Inlet sold KUBE to a partnership between New Century Management and the Ackerley Group called New Century Media.
 (KJR and soft adult contemporary station KLTX joined the group in July.)
-Also that month, likely because of the public outcry of a "gangland-style" drive by shooting of a Ballard High School student (which some claimed was motivated by hip hop music and a growing gangster culture in Seattle), as well as their audience's changing music tastes, KUBE shifted to a hybrid Rhythmic/Modern Rock format as simply "KUBE 93."
-The station began using the slogans "Seattle's New Music Revolution" and "Channel X," a popular way to identify modern rock stations at the time.
-However, the station's ratings were not impressive with the format, and by November of that year, the station flipped back to a full-blown Rhythmic format.
+Also that month, likely because of the public outcry of a "gangland-style" drive by shooting of a Ballard High School student (which some claimed was motivated by hip hop music and a growing gangster culture in Seattle), as well as its audience's changing music tastes, KUBE shifted to a hybrid rhythmic/modern rock format as simply "KUBE 93".
+The station began using the slogans "Seattle's New Music Revolution" and "Channel X", a popular way to identify modern rock stations at the time.
+However, the station's ratings were not impressive with the format, and by November of that year, the station shifted back to a full-blown Rhythmic format.
 The station quickly regained its top 10 status, usually peaking at #1 in several books for the next several years.

 In February 1998, the Ackerley Group bought the station outright from New Century.

-For many years, KUBE marketed itself as "Seattle's #1 Hit Music Station, KUBE 93." iHeartMedia (then known as Clear Channel Communications) purchased KUBE, along with sister stations KJR, KJR-FM, KFNK and outdoor advertiser AK Media, from Ackerley Communications in 2001.
+For many years, KUBE marketed itself as "Seattle's #1 Hit Music Station, KUBE 93". iHeartMedia (then known as Clear Channel Communications) purchased KUBE, along with sister stations KJR, KJR-FM, KFNK and outdoor advertiser AK Media, from Ackerley Communications in 2001.
 On April 1, 2009, Clear Channel acquired Top 40 rival KBKS-FM from CBS Radio.
 At the time, KUBE was competing against rhythmic AC station KQMV (Movin' 92.5), owned by Sandusky.
-KUBE changed its slogan to "More Non-Stop Music," and then later to "Hits & Hip-Hop".
+KUBE changed its slogan to "More Non-Stop Music", and then later to "Hits & Hip-Hop".